FlexConv: Continuous Kernel Convolutions with Differentiable Kernel Sizes: Method

 \textbf{Aliasing regularization of FlexConv kernels.} With the analytic derivation of $f^+_{\textrm{FlexConv}}$ we penalize the generated kernels to have frequencies smaller or equal to their Nyquist frequency $f_{\mathrm{Nyq}}(k)$ via:

 Here, $k$ depicts the size of the FlexConv kernel before applying the Gaussian mask, and is equal to the size of the input signal.
-Fig.~\ref{fig:app-cifar10kernelfrequencies} (Appx.~\ref{sec:magnetanalysis}) shows frequency spectra of some example kernels to visualize that the frequency components of FlexNet kernels are properly regularized for aliasing.
+In practice, we implement Eq.~\ref{eq:regularizeflexconv} by regularizing the individual MAGNet layers, as is detailed in Appx.~\ref{sec:magnetreg}.
+To verify our method, Fig.~\ref{fig:app-cifar10kernelfrequencies} (Appx.~\ref{sec:magnetanalysis}) shows that the frequency components of FlexNet kernels are properly regularized for aliasing.